sp-Homogeneous Linear Orderings: Introduction

-En route to proving this theorem, we establish multiple tools needed to understand the concepts of $sp-$homogeneity and weak $sp-$homogeneity.
-This means that, along the way to our main analysis, we establish independently interesting computability-theoretic and combinatorial facts about $sp-$homogeneity and closely related topics.
-Critical to our analysis, for example, is a structural characterization of the $sp-$homogeneous and weakly $sp-$homogeneous orderings that comes in Theorem \ref{thm:homogChar}.
-This characterization is somewhat complicated, so we do not reproduce it in full here.
-That said, we note that this complexity is necessary in the definition.
-We present two closely related theorems, one from a computability theoretic perspective and the other from a more descriptive set theoretic perspective. \begin{theorem} \begin{enumerate} \item $\{e: L_e \ \text{is $sp$-homogeneous}\}$ is $\Pi^0_5$ complete. \item $\{e: L_e \ \text{is weakly $sp$-homogeneous}\}$ is $\Sigma^0_6$ complete. \end{enumerate} \end{theorem}
+En route to proving this theorem, we establish multiple tools needed to understand the concepts of $sp$-homogeneity and weak $sp$-homogeneity.
+This means that, along the way to our main analysis, we establish independently interesting computability-theoretic facts about $sp$-homogeneity.
+Critical to our analysis, for example, is a structural characterization of the $sp$-homogeneous and weakly $sp$-homogeneous orderings that comes in the following theorem.
+All relevant terms used in the theorem are provided in the paper; the critical definition is that of the \textit{shuffle sum} of a countable set of orderings, $Sh(A)$, which densely arranges each of the orderings in $A$. \begin{theorem} Let $L$ be a linear ordering.
+Then $L$ is $sp$-homogeneous if and only if there is a pairwise disjoint family $\{A,A_v, v \in V\}$ of subsets of $\omega \cup \{\omega,\omega^*,\zeta\}$ such that $L$ is the union of suborderings, as follows: